-Manuel Mueller-Frank is an assistant professor in the Department of Economics.
+Manuel Mueller-Frank is an associate professor in the Department of Economics.
 He earned his Ph.D. and M.A. in economics at Northwestern University and holds an undergraduate degree in economics from the University of Bonn.

 Prof. Mueller-Frank’s research is published in leading academic journals such as Review of Economic Studies, Theoretical Economics, Journal of Economic Theory, Theoretical Economics, Mathematics of Operations Research, Operations Research and American Economic Journal: Microeconomics.